javabvr/FirstGit/README.md

 03/14 - Changes made from Eclipse
 03/14 - Changes made from Github
 04/11 - Changes made from Github
+04/11 - Changes made from Github - Patch2
 Readme - readme-edits